ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 (('temperature', ('spatial',)),) # temperature must be present and on the spatial axis
 ```

+The {attr}`~virtual_rainforest.core.base_model.BaseModel.lower_bound_on_time_scale`
+attribute: This give the shortest time scale for which the model can be said to be a
+reasonable model of reality for.
+This attribute is a string, which should include
+units that can be parsed using `pint`.

+The {attr}`~virtual_rainforest.core.base_model.BaseModel.upper_bound_on_time_scale`
+attribute: This give the longest time scale for which the model can be said to be a
+reasonable model of reality for.
+Again this attribute is a string, which should include
+units that can be parsed using `pint`.

 You will end up with something like the following:

 ```python